RobSchilderr/describe4me/README.md

 For more info how to use this project, please read the [README.md](https://github.com/RobSchilderr/capacitor-supertokens-nextjs-turborepo) in the starter project.

+Make sure to check the environment variables, and also add your own Open AI API Key like:

+`OPENAI_API_KEY = "sk-thisisyourkey"`

 If you want to see the result of the authentication, go to /login-result